protocol/cel-retrieval/saturn-aliens/reports/reward_distribution.md

 ---
-title: Saturn aliens - CEL Paris colo 07-2022
+title: Reward distribution for Saturn
 tags: Saturn aliens
-description: Slides for supporting the discussion about the Saturn Aliens project with CEL
+description: Analysis of different options for distributing rewards in Saturn
 breaks: false
 ---